We will contact you shortly.

 Suddenly the “Leadership” competencies disappeared and we were told directly by several contracting officers that they could not get approval for any leadership development classes.
 This seemed very odd to us, so in our typical style, we started digging.

 All is not lost!
-And the government clearly needs strong leadership across all agencies, departments, and the members who serve in leadership positions in all three branches of government.
+The government clearly needs strong leadership across all agencies, departments, and the members who serve in leadership positions in all three branches of government.
 (Remember: Simply holding a leadership position does not make you a leader!!)
 This white paper walks you through the process of understanding core competencies for both 1102s and CORs.

 Win Your Next Contract with CCS